Which Jet Ski Financing Option is Best for You?

 Some lenders offer personal loans for jet skis — we picked three of the best with the lowest APRs.

-Based in Atlanta, Ga., Lightstream is a division of SunTrust Banks, offering a wide range of loans.
-Personal loan terms range from 24 to 144 months with amounts ranging from $5,000 to $100,000.
-The minimum credit score to qualify for a loan with Lightstream is 680.
+Based in Atlanta, Ga., LightStream is a division of Truist, offering a wide range of loans.
+Personal watercraft loan terms range from 24 to 84 months with amounts ranging from $5,000 to $100,000.
+You’ll need good credit in order to qualify for a loan through LightStream.

 This is a peer-to-peer marketplace where borrowers are funded by other consumers and businesses.
-Personal loan terms range from 36 to 60 months with amounts up to $40,000.
-There is an origination fee of 1% to 6% and a minimum credit score of 600.
+Personal loan terms are 36 or 60 months with amounts up to $40,000.
+There is an origination fee of 2.00% - 6.00%.
+Not specified is the minimum credit score required.

 |Personal loans for jet ski financing|